Alonzo Russell (American football)

 Alonzo Jermey Russell (born September 29, 1992) is an American football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at the University of Toledo and signed with the Cincinnati Bengals as an undrafted free agent in 2016.
 He has been a member of the Cincinnati Bengals, Arizona Cardinals and New York Giants of the National Football League (NFL), and Winnipeg Blue Bombers of the Canadian Football League (CFL).

+College career

+After redshirting the 2011 season, Russell's collegiate debut came against the Arizona Wildcats where he hauled in three receptions for 71 yards and one touchdown.
+In week 3, Russell caught six passes for a career high 152 yards and one touchdown in a 27-15 victory against the Bowling Green Falcons.
+He ranked second on the team with 56 catches, 960 yards and five touchdowns, earning him third-team All-MAC.
+In 2013, Russell earned third team All-MAC for the second straight season.
+Russell caught a game winning touchdown pass from 11 yards out against Bowling Green in the final two minutes of play.
+In 2014, Russell caught a career best eight touchdowns and also had at least two receptions in all 13 games played.
+He earned third team All-MAC for the third straight season.
+In 2015, Russell would have 36 receptions for 618 yards and five touchdowns, earning him second team All-MAC.
+Russell ranks fifth in Rocket's history with 202 catches, fourth in receiving yards with 3,076 and tied for forth with 24 touchdown receptions.
+Russell holds Toledo's record with 50 straight games with a reception.

 Professional career

 Cincinnati Bengals

-Russell signed with the Cincinnati Bengals after going undrafted in the 2016 NFL Draft.
+Russell signed with the Cincinnati Bengals after going undrafted in the 2016 NFL draft.
 On September 3, 2016, he was waived by the Bengals and was signed to the practice squad the next day.
 After spending the entire season on the practice squad, Russell signed a futures contract with the Bengals on January 2, 2017.

 On September 2, 2017, Russell was waived by the Bengals.

 Arizona Cardinals

 On November 22, 2017, Russell was signed to the Arizona Cardinals' practice squad.